Here's when the final season of Peaky Blinders will air - and a first look

-Peaky Blinders Season 6: When does the new series start, how to watch, is there a trailer and is this the final season of the BBC show?
+Peaky Blinders Season 6: When does the new series start, how to watch, is there a trailer, will this be the final season of the BBC show and how to get tickets to The Redemption of Thomas Shelby

 BY THE order of the Peaky Blinders, the BBC One show will return to our screens after a two-year wait.